wechaty/docusaurus/docusaurus/docs/community.md

 ---
-title: Events
+slug: /community/
-sidebar_label: Events Index
+title: Community Overview
 ---

 Here you can find some of our great community events.